Eddie Martins And Richard Hall, NYPD Police Who Raped Teen Anna Chambers, Reportedly Receive No Jail Time

 According to The Intercept, Chun had enforced NYPD impunity before when he sentenced former Officer Peter Liang, who was convicted by a jury for the manslaughter of an unarmed black man, Akai Gurley, to just five-years probation.

 Per The Inquisitr, New York isn’t the only city plagued with tricky cases of potential police corruption.
-Back in July, Florida Sheriff’s Deputy Zach Wester was arrested for planting drugs in over 100 peoples’ cars.
+Back in July, Florida Sheriff’s Deputy Zach Wester was arrested for planting drugs in over 100 people’s cars.
 Later in the same month, Florida Sheriff’s Deputy, Steven O’Leary, was also arrested for falsely imprisoning people on drug charges.